Advikgupta23/OPACOS/README.md

 - Thus, I am currently working on training the model to determine the loose parameters and this would help us to further rely on the results we get.

-- Right now we are only comparing the present Data Age and Model Age, but after training the loose parameters we will also pursue to predict the age or [Fe/H] distributions from our framework as only then we can reliably infer the distributions.
+- Right now we are only comparing the present Data Age and Model Age (and similarly for [Fe/H]), but after training the loose parameters we will also pursue to predict the age or [Fe/H] distributions from our framework as only then we can reliably infer the distributions.